-No dentist has the obligation to prescribe any drug if he or she does not believe it is clinically appropriate even if the patient has been prescribed them in the past and despite any demands or expectations.
-In appropriate instances, a dentist must have the clarity of purpose and conviction to refuse a patient's request for opioids when it appears to be unjustified or suspect, in order to protect him or her from unnecessary drug and abuse potential, and to limit the potential diversion of these drugs to illegal purposes.
+No dentist has the obligation to prescribe any drug if they do not believe it is clinically appropriate even if the patient has been prescribed them in the past and despite any demands or expectations.
+In appropriate instances, a dentist must have the clarity of purpose and conviction to refuse a patient's request for opioids when it appears to be unjustified or suspect, in order to protect them from unnecessary drug and abuse potential, and to limit the potential diversion of these drugs to illegal purposes.